Zeldriz/DYOMP/README.md

 ## Available Mission Properties

-- Choose the way how player starts the mission (checkpoint, phone pickup, talking with an NPC where you can set the dialog lines)
+- Choose the way how player starts the mission (checkpoint, phone pickup, talking with an NPC where you can set the dialog lines).
-- Set weather when Player starts the mission
+- Set weather when Player starts the mission.
 - A timer for the player the complete the mission befire it runs out.
-- Mapicon for the player to identify the mission location
+- Mapicon for the player to identify the mission location.

 ![Mission_props](preset-images/missionprops.png)